 - Monitors should be perpendicular to your listening position if possible.
 Raising your monitors to where the tweeters are at the exact same height as your ears is ideal.

-- If neither #1 or #2 are possible with your current setup, consider buying studio monitor stands.
+- If neither #1 or #2 are possible with your current setup, consider buying studio monitor or speaker stands.

 - Strongly consider purchasing monitor isolation pads to decouple them from your desk or stands.
 They are extremely cheap and well worth the cost to reduce false bass resonances.